-Most histamine is generated, stored and released by mast cells or basophils as part of an immune response against foreign invaders, but non mast cell histamine is found in the brain where it functions as a stimulatory neurotransmitter.
-As a neurotransmitter, it is involved in regulating aspects of the sleep/wake cycle, body temperature, appetite, mood, learning, memory, homeostasis of the endocrine system, pain sensitivity, libido, encoding and processing harmful stimuli in the nervous system, and regulating the release of serotonin, dopamine and norepinephrine.
+Most histamine is generated, stored, and released by mast cells or basophils as part of an immune response against foreign invaders, but non-mast cell histamine is found in the brain where it functions as a stimulatory neurotransmitter.
+As a neurotransmitter, it is involved in regulating aspects of the sleep/wake cycle, body temperature, appetite, mood, learning, memory, homeostasis of the endocrine system, pain sensitivity, libido (sexual desire and arousal), encoding and processing harmful stimuli in the nervous system, and regulating the release of serotonin, dopamine, and norepinephrine.
 It counterbalances dopamine levels.
 Histamine is also produced by enterochromaffin-like cells in mucosa underneath the epithelium, where it plays a role in the stimulation of hydrochloric acid and pepsinogen (pepsin) and it is also what causes tears to flow.

-Histamine exerts its affects by acting on H1, H2, H3, and H4 receptors.
+Histamine exerts its effects by acting on H1, H2, H3, and H4 receptors.
 Histamine is synthesized all over the body, but it is more highly concentrated in the lungs, gastrointestinal tract, and skin.
-The action exerted depends on which type of receptor that histamine reacts with and the receptor it interacts with depends on where histamine is released .
+The action exerted depends on which type of receptor that histamine reacts with and the receptor it interacts with depends on where histamine is released.

-H1 receptors are located in most smooth muscle (ileum, bronchi, uterus,) endothelial cells (blood vessels) and the brain.
-(Critical for the sleep wake cycle e.g sleepiness or insomnia.
-Associated with motion sickness, vasodilation, hives, bronco-constriction, hay fever, seasonal allergies, and possibly increased peristalsis with food allergies.)
+H1 receptors are located in most smooth muscles (ileum, bronchi, uterus,) endothelial cells (blood vessels), and the brain.
+(Critical for the sleep-wake cycle e.g sleepiness or insomnia.
+Associated with motion sickness, vasodilation, hives, bronchoconstriction, hay fever, seasonal allergies, and possibly increased peristalsis with food allergies.)

-H2 receptors are located in gastric parietal cells, heart, uterus and vascular smooth muscle.
+H2 receptors are located d in gastric parietal cells, heart, uterus, and vascular smooth muscle.
 (Associated with gastric acid production, heart rate, cardiac output, abdominal pain, nausea, gastroenteritis, ulcers.)
-H2 receptors are also found on neutrophils where they can inhibit production of antibodies and cytokines.
+H2 receptors are also found on neutrophils where they can inhibit the production of antibodies and cytokines.

-H3 receptors are located in the central nervous system system.
+H3 receptors are located in the central nervous system.
 (Modulate neurotransmission and the synthesis of histamine.)

 H4 receptors are located in mast cells, thymus, spleen, bone marrow, colon, small intestine, and basophils.
 (Associated with the inflammatory response, regulating white blood cell release from bone marrow.)

 Problems with abnormally high levels of brain histamine (known as histadelia), were first presented to us by Dr. Carl Pfeiffer in his book Nutrition and Mental Illness many years ago.
-It can lead to headaches and migraines, insomnia or disrupted sleep, hyperactivity, attention deficit, depression, obsessive compulsive tendencies, high libido, sexual addition, gambling addiction, abnormal fears, a racing brain, crying easily, aggressiveness and schizophrenia.
+It can lead to headaches and migraines, anxiety, insomnia or disrupted sleep, hyperactivity, attention deficit, depression, obsessive-compulsive tendencies, high libido (excessive sexual arousal and desire), sexual addiction, gambling addiction, abnormal fears, a racing brain, crying easily, aggressiveness and schizophrenia.
 Alcohol, heroin and other narcotics block histamine, providing some temporary relief from the high histamine symptoms, thus why many high histamine people become addicted to drugs and alcohol.

-High histamine in other parts of the body produce watery eyes, runny nose, congestion, sneezing, wheezing, itching, hives, inflammation, gastrointestinal disturbances, and motion sickness to name a few.
+High histamine in other parts of the body produces watery eyes, runny nose, congestion, sneezing, wheezing, itching, hives, inflammation, gastrointestinal disturbances (e.g. nausea, vomiting), heart palpitations, fainting, changes in blood pressure (up or down), and motion sickness to name a few.
 While too little could lead to insufficient gastric acid secretion that could contribute to microbial overgrowth and gastrointestinal problems.